Code-Institute-Submissions/MemoryCardTwist/README.md

 I have completed the basic game where, when you click on 2 matching cards they will disappear and reveal the board area underneath.
 I will be adding the random characters in later.

+I have added the ability for the Player to add their name, this will be used for the Leaderboard later on.

 ### Leaderboard Area
 For the competitive players this allows them to see whos fastest.